 Original and renewal license applications ask for a list of the trailers to be licensed, as well as the power units.
 Once issued, the trailer identification plate is valid for as long as you own the trailer.
-The initial plate fee is \$15.00 (\$10.00 plate fee and \$5.00 mailing fee).
-The cost of replacing a lost or damaged license plate is \$15.00 (\$10.00 plate fee and \$5.00 mailing fee).
-If the license is picked up at our office and not sent through the mail, the mailing fee is waived.
+The initial plate fee is \$17.50 (\$10.00 plate fee and \$7.50 mailing fee).
+The cost of replacing a lost or damaged license plate is \$17.50 (\$10.00 plate fee and \$7.50 mailing fee).
 The plates cannot be transferred to another trailer or to a new owner.
 The trailer identification plate must be returned to the Motor Vehicle Division either via mail or at one of our two office locations.